MUSA-550-Fall-2022/the-success-of-a-movie/index.md

 # 3. Do Music Scores Contribute to Movie Success?

 Music has always been an important part of almost every aspect of life, and music can make people laugh, make people cry, elicit emotions.
-We wanted to find out whether music is still significant in film industry through analyzing the data we found from Movie wave, IMDB, and TMDB.
+We wanted to find out whether music is also significant in film industry through analyzing the data we found from Movie wave, IMDB, and TMDB.

 ![music vs imdb](/assets/img/imdb-music.png)

-xxxx
+After merging the three datasets and removing outliers, we plot the scatter plot of music rating and IMDB movie score columns.
+From the scatter plot, we observed that there is a weak positive correlation between music ratings and the imdb movie ratings, which indicates that if a movie has a higher music rating, it is slightly more likely to recieve a higher movie rating from IMDB.
+We were surprised by this weak correlation, and we assume this is caused by the different rating schema between music and IMDB.

 ![composer vs rating](/assets/img/composer-rate.png)

-xxxx
+When we were working on the music dataset, we found out the importance of music composers on film production.
+These people create musical score that accompanies a film.
+Generally, there are three types of music: diegetic, non-diegetic music, and song.
+By grouping the composers name and average rating, we found the top 25 composers.
+Adam Shaw who is known for "First Light", "Clockwork Man", and "For Life" is the top composer associated with highest average movie ratings.

 ![ROI vs genere](/assets/img/roi-genre.png)

-xxxx
+By doing further analysis on the average return of interest, we discovered that musical films make the highest return of interest among all the genres.

+### Conclusion:
+In this section we discovered the significance of music and composers in film industry, and we believe that music must be a strong factor to answer the question that what is the recipe for a successful movie.

 # 4. Machine Learning Model for Movie Success Prediction